Devotions

 Loved Into the Hearts of Others

 He was a person who always kept his distance from me.
-Oh, he was polite and we got along all right, but my attempts to become closer were always rebuffed.
-Maybe it was just me or perhaps he was someone who simply maintained his distance from people.
-No, he went out of his way to […]
+Oh, he was polite and we got along all right, but my attempts to become closer were always rebuffed. […]

 Read More